ukhsa-collaboration/pygom/doc/source/faq.rst

 Although we can do that, it is not, and will not be implemented.
 This is to ensure that the end user such as yourself are fully aware of the equations being defined.

-Getting the sensitivities from :class:`.squareLoss` did not get a speed up when I used a restricted set of parameters
+Getting the sensitivities from :class:`.SquareLoss` did not get a speed up when I used a restricted set of parameters
 =====================================================================================================================

 This is because we currently evaluate the full set of sensitivities before extracting them out.
 Speeding this up for a restrictive set is being considered.
 A main reason that stopped us from implementing is that we find the symbolic gradient of the ode before compiling it.
 Which means that one function call to the compiled file will return the full set of sensitivities and we would only be extracting the appropriate elements from the matrix.
 This only amounts to a small speed up.
 The best method would be to compile only the necessary elements of the gradient matrix, but this would require much more work both within the code, and later on when variables are being added/deleted as all these compilation are perfromed in runtime.